Processing. Please Wait.

 A Kentucky LLC should have an operating agreement because a company cannot act for itself.
 In order to operate, LLCs require real humans (and other entities) to carry out company operations.

 Per KY Rev State § 275.003, Kentucky LLCs are not required to have an operating agreement.
-However, drafting a comprehensive operating agreement is crucial for many aspects of your business.
+However, drafting a comprehensive operating agreement is important for many aspects of your business.
 For example:

 1. Your operating agreement proves you own your LLC.